1EC4/cosc315p3/README.md

   4. Built a switch statement to look at the first token and determine which command should be run
   5. Framed out the file system functions to be called in the switch statement with the appropriate arguments
   6. Paired debugging with Anthony to try and determine source of a segmentation fault

-## Programming Experience

-Not sure if we need this

 [Back to The Top](#cosc-315-operating-systems---project-3)